opper-ai/opper-webagent/README.md

 ### Command Line

-Runs a command line interface where you can enter your goal and see the agent work:
+As with the web interface, this command line interface is a proof of concept that you can use to invoke tasks with the agent:

 ```bash
 pip install -r examples/console_interface/requirements.txt